moguriangel/moguParse-vue/README.md

 Parse JSDOC for documentation export.

-It generate html files
+It generates html files

-It detect if files .js are mixins
+It detects if files .js are mixins

 `yarn start`